 Sustainability is a multi-facetted term in regards to HVAC.
-The most prominent topic is perhaps energy-efficiency as the building sector is responsible for about 40% of the energy consumption world-wide and as roughly 75% of the building stock in Europe is considered energy inefficient.
-With that said, a number of HVAC-related actions are directly aimed towards a reduction of energy-use, however increased longevity and care for the environment is also fundamental for a better tomorrow and these two aspects are put in the spotlight of building certificatates for instance.
+The most prominent topic is perhaps energy efficiency as the building sector is responsible for about 40% of the energy consumption world-wide and as roughly 75% of the building stock in Europe is considered energy inefficient.
+With that said, a number of HVAC-related actions are directly aimed towards a reduction of energy-use, however increased longevity and care for the environment is also fundamental for a better tomorrow.

 With that said, it is key to tackle the many facets of sustainability, but be aware that the indoor climate needs to remain the focal point for health, comfort and well-being of the people inside.
-A renter who is dissatisfied because employees are complaining about the indoor climate, will not be a long-lasting tenant.
+A tenant who is dissatisfied because employees are complaining about the indoor climate, will not be long-lasting.

 More to know

 Many of the buildings standing today will also be standing in twenty years from now.
 Buildings that are currently being constructed will be in place for at least fifty years, maybe a hundred.
 The way a building is used will most certainly change during the time it stands, which is something to prepare for in the early stages of a construction or renovation process.